Social Media Analytics: Measuring Success and Refining Your Strategy

 2. Influencer analysis

-This analysis is important to your brand or business in order to increase your ROI.
-Conducting an influencer analysis will give you an idea of which influencer works best for your target audience.
+This analysis is important for your brand or business because it can increase your ROI.
+Conducting an influencer analysis will help you identify which influencers work best for your target audience.

 Some data you can pay attention to include:

-• The number of followers the influence has, their audience age, size, and gender
+• The number of followers the influencer has, their audience age, size, and gender

-• The volume of traffic the influencer posts receives, comments, and shares
+• The volume of traffic the influencer's posts receive, comments, and shares

-• The number of posts made consequently by the influencer
+• The number of posts made consistently by the influencer

 3. Audience analytics

-If your content is performing more in a region outside your target audience, you'll have to adjust your strategy to attract prospective clients.
+If your content performs better in a region outside your target audience, you'll need to adjust your strategy to attract prospective clients.

 4. Paid social analytics